OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-100-en.md

 XSAI is the XiangShan team’s exploration of unified general-purpose-and-inference AI chips on top of its existing RISC-V CPU ecosystem, and a practical application of XiangShan’s agile development methodology.
 The Beijing Institute of Open Source Chip, together with the Microprocessor Technology Research Center and the Center for Advanced Computer Systems at the Institute of Computing Technology, Chinese Academy of Sciences, jointly participate in XSAI development.
 Like XiangShan, XSAI is also a fully open-source project, and its repository is available at <https://github.com/OpenXiangShan/XSAI>.
 In 2026, we will gradually release instruction extension manuals, architecture documentation, and user manuals, and open-source our development toolchain.

-In addition, here is an early heads-up: the XiangShan tutorial at ISCA 2026 (late June) will include XSAI unified general-and-inference processor content for the first time.
-Welcome to join us!
+In addition, we would like to give you a sneak peek that the XiangShan tutorial at ISCA 2026 in Raleigh, USA at the end of June will also include content on the XSAI unified general-purpose-and-inference processor for the first time.
+We look forward to seeing you there!

 As for recent XiangShan core development, the frontend optimized branch predictor timing, while backend and memory teams fixed bugs and continued module refactoring and testing.